JoyCuratoR/Elden-Ring-Sentiment-Analysis-Guide/README.md

         axis.title.y = element_text(face = "bold", colour = "darkgreen"))
 ```

 This chart tells us that the word 'game' is the most frequent word in the dataset, with 'boss' and 'bosses' following.
-Given how we specified for keywords of 'bosses' and 'boss fight' it's no surprise that these words show up near the top.
+Given how we specified for keywords of 'boss' and 'boss fight' it's no surprise that these words show up near the top.

 ![1](https://github.com/JoyCuratoR/Elden-Ring-Sentiment-Analysis-Guide/blob/main/Pasted%20image%2020220808184113.png)